egglestn/TimeTracker/README.md

 TimeTracker is JSON-only server, intended for use with a separate UI client, so it won't look like much on its own - curl experts are welcome to browse

+The UI runs in any web server, eg Apache, if hosted locally go to http://localhost/TimeTrackerUI/

 TODO

 * Change entries table to support date fields